RimshaBibi/user-tasks/README.md

         - `task_id` (string): Unique task identifier.
         - `title` (string): Title of the task.
         - `description` (string): Description of the task.
+    - 401 (Unathorized): Unauthorized user.
-    - 404 (Not Found): No task Found.
+    - 404 (Not Found): No user exist and No task Found.
     - 500 (Internal Server Error): An internal server error occurred while processing the request.

+### Getting One User Task
+- **GET /getUserTasks**
+    - Description: Authenticated user retrieve all his task.
+    - Request Headers:
+      - `authorization` (string) : Authorization token is provided here.
+    - Response:
+    - 200 (OK): Successfull retrieval of the task.
+        - Array of tasks, each with the following properties:
+          - `user_id` (string): Unique user identifier.
+          - `task_id` (string): Unique task identifier.
+          - `title` (string): Title of the task.
+          - `description` (string): Description of the task.
+    - 404 (Not Found): No user exist and No task Found.
+    - 500 (Internal Server Error): An internal server error occurred while processing the request.

 ### Updating Task
 - **PUT /updateTask/:task_id**
-    - Description: Updating task by Id.
+    - Description: Authenticated user updating task by Id.
     - URL Parameter:
       - `task_id` (string) : Unique task identifier.
     - Request Body: